 EPFL's academic calendar: Find EPFL's calendar here.
 EPFL’s school year is roughly the same as UW’s (mid-Sept to mid-June), but their break between semesters happens during the middle of UW's Winter quarter.
 Autumn semester runs mid-September through mid-December, with exams in January.
 Spring semester runs mid-Feb through mid-May, with exams in June.
 EPFL exams cannot be rescheduled; students should plan to attend the full term, including exams.

-We highly encourage students to attend EPFL for a full year, so they can easily complete a full year of coursework.
+We encourage students to attend EPFL for a full year if possible, so they can easily complete a full year of coursework.
 Students who visit EPFL for only one semester will miss two UW quarters (Autumn+Winter or Winter+Spring).
 Since one semester abroad + one quarter at UW is less than a full year, attending EPFL for only one semester could somewhat delay your progress in degree requirements, and make it difficult to earn full-time credit mimimums the year (necessary for financial aid).

 Going abroad for a full year also provides a more immersive experience -- helping you improve language skills, build better relationships, and engage in more fun travel throughout Europe.

-Stipend: EPFL offers a monthly stipend, currently $550 US per month; amount may vary.
+Stipend: EPFL offers a monthly stipend, currently $550 US per semester; amount may vary.